flare-foundation/go-songbird/README.md

 You can use `Ctrl+C` to kill the node.

+If you want your node's API to be reachable, you have to add the `--http-host=<ip_address>` flag to the command line.

 ### Connecting to Songbird

 To connect to the Songbird canary network, run: